 Twenty minutes at a time:

 “I’d look at a rock and I’d go ‘Right, I’ll get there in twenty minutes.’
-Once I decided I was going to get that distance in twenty minutes, I bloody well was gonna do it.
+Once I decided I was going to get that distance in twenty minutes, I bloody well was going to do it.

 And it would help me because I’d get halfway through the distance and I’d be in such pain, I just couldn’t bear the thought of getting up and falling again, but I’d look at the time and I’d think ‘I’ve gotta get there!’